Bodegas Faustino: Vineyards

 The vineyards of Bodegas Faustino are located in Logrono, Laguardia, Mendavia and Oyon within the Spanish wine region of Rioja.
 This is about 650ha (1,600 acres).
 The main grapes used for the production of wines within the vineyards being the Tempranillo, Mazuelo, Graciano, and Viura grapes.
 These grape varietals are typical within the region.
 The winery can hold about 50,000 oak barrels and there is a permanent stock of some 9 million bottles.

 Ownership

 This vineyard is still a family-owned business and has expanded to become Grupo Faustino.
 Other than Faustino itself, the company includes Campillo and Marques de Vitoria also in Rioja; Valcarlos in Navarra; Condesa de Leganza in La Mancha; Bodegas Portia in Ribera del Duero; and Bodegas Victorianas, which offers varietal table wine from across Spain.

 Wines

 Bottles

-The wines of Bodegas Faustino are presented usually in a frosted Burgundy style bottle with a label bearing the portrait of Nicolaes van Bambeeck, by Rembrandt.
+The wines of Bodegas Faustino are presented usually in a Burgundy style bottle with a label bearing the portrait of Nicolaes van Bambeeck, by Rembrandt.
 The Gran Reserva bottles also are wrapped with a thin, twisted-gold-wire mesh.